tlog-dev/tlog/README.md

 Explore [examples](examples).

+Idea and most of the concepts were designated while working on distributed systems in [Yuri Korzhenevsky R&D Center](https://www.rnd.center).

 # Status
 It evolves as I use it.
 I still can change anything, but for now I'm quiet satisfied with most of details.